atuline/FastLED-Demos/README.md

 **black.ino** - Turns off your LED's, so you can program in peace without having to unplug your strand.

 **button_demoReel100** - Use button to control the mode.
 Press button for > 1 second to save current mode to EEPROM (as startup mode).
-This required a 3rd party button library.

 **fht_log_ripple.ino** - Uses Fast Hartley Transform (from a 3rd party library) to translate input sounds into frequency domain output.
 This is NOT for the beginner.